 This focus area seeks to nurture the growth and potential of the Māori tech ecosystem and its mātauranga.
 All focus areas in this ITP have actions that aim to grow and reinforce a Māori presence and involvement in the industry.
 This ITP aims to make the activity and the potential of the Māori tech ecosystem more visible and understood by a wider audience, such as industry, potential investors, government agencies, and communities.

 Māori in Tech Ecosystem

 Research on Māori in the tech ecosystem is underway, which highlights the range of the existing activity promoting Māori perspectives within the sector.
 This research is being led by a Māori tech entrepreneur, and involves Te Whare Wānanga ō Awanuiārangi and a Māori Advisory Kōmiti.
 It is creating a landscape map of the ecosystem to better understand the current Māori tech sector.
-The final report is due to be released in 2023.
+The final report is due to be released in the first half of 2023.

 Māori Annual Report

 MBIE was a part funder of the inaugural Māori Tech Annual Report, developed by Paua Interface Ltd. This report, which was launched in February 2023, makes visible, and will help boost, the success and economic contribution of Māori technology companies, their founders, and their workforces.
 It provides a comprehensive and independent data-driven report to those who want to partner, invest, fund or support Māori-owned technology companies.

 MBIE provided financial support to Tokona Te Raki for the first stage of a proposed digital “apprenticeship” initiative.
 Tokona Te Raki is a Ngāi/Kai Tahu led organisation with a vision that all rangatahi are “inspired by their futures, thriving in education, confident in their culture and determining their own path”.